coq/coq/doc/sphinx/language/coq-library.rst

    single: Theories

-The |Coq| library is structured into two parts:
+The |Coq| library has two parts:

-  * **The initial library**: it contains elementary logical notions and data-types.
-It constitutes the basic state of the system directly available when running |Coq|;
+  * **The basic library**: definitions and theorems for the most commonly used elementary logical notions and data types. |Coq| normally loads these files automatically when it starts.

-  * **The standard library**: general-purpose libraries containing various developments of |Coq| axiomatizations about sets, lists, sorting, arithmetic, etc. This library comes with the system and its modules are directly accessible through the ``Require`` command (see Section :ref:`compiled-files`);
+  * **The standard library**: general-purpose libraries with definitions and theorems for sets, lists, sorting, arithmetic, etc. To use these files, users must load them explicitly with the ``Require`` command (see :ref:`compiled-files`)

-In addition, user-provided libraries or developments are provided by
+There are also many libraries provided by |Coq| users' community.
-|Coq| users' community.
-These libraries and developments are available
-for download at http://coq.inria.fr (see
+These libraries and developments are available for download at http://coq.inria.fr (see :ref:`userscontributions`).
-Section :ref:`userscontributions`).

 This chapter briefly reviews the |Coq| libraries whose contents can also be browsed at http://coq.inria.fr/stdlib.